Last Updated on

 - Previous buyers were very pleased with the overall ride.
 They said that they’d been directed to this pair by their podiatrist of running store expert.
 After running on these for a while, they said that blisters and aches were history!

 - They’re not as heavily cushioned as some reviewers expected.
 The emphasis is on stability rather than support.
 We’d classify these as “lightly” cushioned, although you could certainly swap out the insole for something more supportive.

 - If your podiatrist has recommended something with higher arch support to compensate for your flatter feet, you’ll want something with a bit more of a build in the arch.
-The Adrenaline is really designed to complement and alleviate flat feet, rather than correct them.
+The Adrenaline is really designed to complement and alleviate arch pain with flat feet, rather than correct them.